 Richard H Kirk, the man of many names such as ‘Agents With False Memories’, ‘King Of Kings’ and ‘Nine Miles Dub’ first came onto the scene during the seventies founding the seminal industrial band, Cabaret Voltaire.
-More recently he has been working as a solo artist for labels such as Warp, Rough Trade and Mute.
-Here he has shared with us his favourite albums at this moment.
+More recently created as a solo artist for labels such as Warp, Rough Trade and Mute.
+Here he has shared with us his favourite albums…

 David Bowie – ‘The Rise and Fall of Ziggy Stardust and the Spiders from Mars’

 This album came like a blast of fresh air for many young men and women in England in the early seventies.
 It gave them the freedom to be flamboyant, sexually ambiguous and express themselves through the way they looked.
 The music was highly emotional, futuristic and spoke of space travel and apocalypse.
 After the denim clad bands of the previous era, this was a welcome change.
 It was intelligent pop music that made your parents scared with its “Clockwork Orange” references (in fact bowie used Wendy Carlos’ music from the film as his intro on the “Ziggy” tour that I saw as a 15 year old kid).
 And what great guitar from Mick Ronson.
 Ever the chameleon, Bowie later helped bring electronic music to wider attention later in the seventies with albums ‘Low’ and ‘Heroes’.